The Water Pick That Finally Got Me To Floss

 ”

 I added some water, put the flosser in my mouth, and hit start.
 Pointed streams of water flowed, and I moved the flosser around my mouth to all regions of my teeth.
 Food pieces from earlier in the day were quickly dislodged.
 The high-powered streams of water hitting my gums also felt incredibly soothing and were quite pleasurable.
-I did find myself wishing the water flosser held more water in the cavity, so I could spend extra time massaging my gums with the high-pressure water streams.
+I did find myself wishing the water flosser held more water in the cavity so I could spend extra time massaging my gums with the high-pressure water streams.
 It is quick and easy to refill, so the design of Burst makes it seamless to re-up on water.
 The water tip is very flexible and can rotate a full 360 degrees.
 Corners of your mouth that are hard to reach with regular floss were a breeze to clean with this water flosser and its rotating pick.

 Advertisement